magento/merchdocs/src/catalog/product-video.md

 1. Log in to your Google account and visit the [Google Developers Console][1].

-1. Search _YouTube Data API v3_ in the Search field above
+1. In the Search field at the top, enter `YouTube Data API v3` and click the search icon.

-1. Make sure the API has been enabled
+1. When the API page is displayed, make sure it is enabled.

 1. In the left panel, choose **Credentials**.

+1. Depending on whether you have credentials or not, do one of the following:

-1. Either copy the Key in the _API keys_ table or click on _Create Credentials_ on top and select **API key**.
+   - If you already have the needed credentials, copy the key in the _API keys_ table.

+   - If you do not already have credentials for this API, click <span class="btn">Create Credentials</span>  at the top and follow the prompts to create the needed credentials.
+Under _Get your credentials_, copy the API key and click <span class="btn">Done</span>.

 1. Copy the API key to the clipboard.

-1. Click on the _edit_ icon on the right and make sure the API key is limited to the correct referers.
+1. Click the Edit icon on the right and set the restrictions to make sure the API key is limited to the correct referrers.

 1. Wait a few moments while the key is generated and then copy the key to the clipboard.